Home Voodoo Spells Voodoo Doctor New Orleans: Exploring The Mysteries Of The Bayou

 The New Orleans Voodoo Queen: Marie Laveau

 To this day, Marie Laveau’s legacy lives on.
 Many contemporary Voodoo practitioners invoke her spirit for protection and guidance.
-She was buried in a tomb in St. Louis Cemetery No. 1 when she passed.
+When she passed, she was buried in a tomb inย St. Louis Cemetery No. 1.
 Many believers still make pilgrimages to make offerings and mark X on the grave.
 Ask many who do this, and they will tell you they hope their wishes will come true.ย

 The Enslaved Executioner and Voodoo Practitioner: Louie Congo